Why Schools Should Improve Cellular Connectivity

 This results in limited indoor coverage and dead zones.

-Smartphones, smart devices, and IoT bring new possibilities to teaching and learning.
+Smartphones, smart devices, and IoT bring new possibilities to education.

 More Student Engagement

-Many studies show that student engagement increased when using mobile devices in classrooms.
+Many studies show that student engagement increases when using mobile devices in classrooms.
 Not only is it fun and educational for all age groups, but it opens the door to different ways of participation that a board, pen, and paper, can't offer.
+For example, students can virtually connect with peers from different locations, fostering a global learning community and broadening their perspectives.

-In addition, tech-driven lessons make it so teachers see what topics students are struggling with and address it real-time.
-In turn, encouraging discussions and improving information retention.
+In addition, tech-driven lessons allow teachers to see what topics students are struggling with in real-time.
+They can then instantly address it, encouraging discussions and improving information retention.

 If there is no cell service in the classroom: